 Event Summary

-Don’t miss this opportunity to network with colleagues from across the public sector, work towards resolution, and empower staff and service users to drive a culture of improvement.
+Don’t miss this opportunity to connect with colleagues from across the public sector, learn from best practice, and strengthen your organisation’s approach to complaint handling.

 Key Points